openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 addresses into iptables rules, it does not take Hostname, which is another valid field for the service status.

-Since the configuration uses NIC names and also host names, the [service controller](loadbalancer-service-support.md) needs to translate these to their corresponding IP addresses, and then configure them in the service.
+Since the configuration uses NIC names the [service controller](loadbalancer-service-support.md) needs to translate them to their corresponding IP addresses, and then configure them in the service.

-The name resolution is performed within MicroShift binary.
-MicroShift runs just as any other application in the host, therefore it uses host level name resolution mechanisms such as /etc/hosts and /etc/resolv.conf.
-All of the IPs that have been resolved will be added to the service `status` field, replacing the previous ones.

-In order to keep the IP addresses updated the controller shall perform the name resolution periodically.
-Ideally this period could be self-calculated using TTL in DNS entries, but this is not available for NICs in the host.
-To keep a similar behavior as with the node IP change detection system, names will be resolved once every minute.

-Should the name resolution fail (DNS down, for example), the entries in the service `status` field should remain.
-A failure to contact a DNS server must not disrupt connections to the router.
-A failure to resolve the name because the record has been deleted does not keep the entry in the service, as mentioned above.
+Since the NIC names are present in the host, MicroShift will need to list he IP addresses from them and include them in the service `status` field.
+Due to the changing nature of IP addresses, MicroShift will periodically check the listed NICs to update the service `status` as needed to minimize configuration drift.

 #### Allowing specific IP addresses
 Allowing specific IP addresses is achieved through the use of `NetworkPolicy`